fhoedemakers/pico-infonesPlus/README.md

 ![Image](assets/DVIBreakout.jpg)

 ## Known Issues and limitations
-- Audio through the audio out jack is not supported, audio only works over hdmi.
+- Pimoroni Pico DV: Audio through the audio out jack is not supported, audio only works over hdmi.
 - Due to the Pico's memory limitations, not all mappers are supported.
 - tar file support is removed.